cau-se/theodolite/docs/api-reference/crds.md

         <td><b>removeOnly</b></td>
         <td>boolean</td>
         <td>
-          Determines if this topic should only be deleted after each experiement.
+          Determines if this topic should only be deleted after each experiment.
 For removeOnly topics the name can be a RegEx describing the topic.<br/>
           <br/>
             <i>Default</i>: false<br/>
         </td>